Andre Carter: New England Patriots

-Carter announced on his Twitter page on August 7 that he will be playing for the New England Patriots in 2011.
-It was later confirmed by Ian Rapoport of the Boston Herald and Michael Lombardi of the NFL Network.
+Carter announced on his Twitter page on August 7, 2011, that he would be playing for the New England Patriots in the 2011 NFL season.
+This was later confirmed by Ian Rapoport of the Boston Herald and Michael Lombardi of the NFL Network.
 According to Rapoport, Carter signed a one-year deal with a base salary of $1.75m.
 He also received a $500k signing bonus and the chance to earn another $500k in incentives, making the contract worth up to $2.75 million.
 On November 13, 2011, Carter had a career game against the New York Jets, recording 4 sacks and tying the Patriots single game sack record.
-On Sunday, December 18, 2011 while playing against the Denver Broncos, Carter tore his left quadriceps tendon and missed the remainder of the 2011 regular season as well as the playoffs, as he underwent surgery.
+On Sunday, December 18, 2011, while playing against the Denver Broncos, Carter tore his left quadriceps tendon and missed the remainder of the 2011 regular season as well as the playoffs, as he underwent surgery.
 Despite being injured, Carter was one of eight Patriots honored by a selection to the 2012 Pro Bowl.